Search This Blog

 Mr Barnard comes across as one of the most energetic and enterprising of Marlow's late Victorian and Edwardian businessman.
 His cycling tuition service was only one of the many strands in his commercial bow.
 His main business was his Cash Stores in Chapel Street - a high class provision store according to Arthur - and later one in Spittal Street which offered more hardware.
 But Arthur's motto was that he could supply you with anything and everything at the lowest price compatible with good quality.
 You have the feeling if someone wanted a kangaroo from Australia he'd probably have found a way to supply it!
 The "cash" part of the business name, not always used in advertising, reflected the fact Arthur did not offer credit.
 You could not put your shopping "on account" or "on the books".
 This means he would not have been a regular shopping stop for the poorer of Marlow residents who relied on credit to get by, at least until they had run out of those willing to offer it.
 (Some so called cash stores did in fact offer credit to wealthier customers!)
 It seems Arthur may also have been part of a co-operative group/buying society for a time.
 He also earned money by performing as a musician and offering tuition in this.

-You could purchase a gramophone at both his stores.
+You could purchase a gramophone at all his stores.
 (I've noted that almost every cycle seller in Marlow had a sideline in gramophones or the like.
 Timberlake's in the High Street specialised in both for example.)

 There were plenty of rival grocers in town but Arthur had his specialities including Wiltshire and home cured hams and "marvellous" tea.
 But it was the more "under the counter" items that Arthur offered that would most interest the authorities.